well-typed-lightbulbs/rpi/README.md

 dune build --workspace dune-workspace.bare
 ```

-### Build on a raspberry pi
+### Build on a Raspberry PI

 ```
 dune build
 ```

-### Cross-compilation
+### Cross-Compilation

-We need a cross-compiler configured for the raspberry pi OS (corresponding GLIBC):
+We need a cross-compiler configured for the Raspberry PI OS (corresponding GLIBC):

 https://github.com/abhiTronix/raspberry-pi-cross-compilers#e-toolchain-setup-documentation

-After that, a aarch64-linux-gnu toolchain should be available.
+After that, an `aarch64-linux-gnu` toolchain should be available.

-TODO: instructions for gilbraltar-unix.
+TODO: instructions for `gilbraltar-unix`.

 Then, use